gzhang33/Christmas-tree/docs/stories/2-1-theme-config.md

 ### Suggestions for Future Refactoring
 1.  **Component Size:** `TreeParticles.tsx` is becoming quite large (>900 lines).
 Consider breaking it down into smaller sub-components (e.g., `EntityLayer`, `GlowLayer`, `OrnamentLayer`) or custom hooks (`useParticleLayer`) in a future refactor to improve maintainability.
 2.  **Magic Numbers:** There are still some magic numbers in the particle generation logic (e.g., `treeHeight = 14`, `count * 1.5`).
 Moving these to a `particle-config.ts` or similar would further improve maintainability.

-### Conclusion
-The story meets all acceptance criteria and adheres to the architecture guidelines.
-The code is ready for production.

----

-## Senior Developer Review (AI) - Post-Rollback Verification

-### Reviewer
-BMad Master

-### Date
-2025-12-02

-### Outcome
-**Changes Requested**

-**Critical Finding:** After project rollback, the theme and asset configuration files are missing.
-The centralized configuration system described in the previous review is not present in the current codebase.

-### Summary
-The current codebase does not contain the `src/config/theme.ts` and `src/config/assets.ts` files required by Story 2-1.
-The `TreeParticles` component and store are not using centralized theme configuration, and hardcoded values are likely still present.

-### Key Findings

 #### High Severity Issues